VUW

 Erin is a Research Services Advisor within Te Tumu Herenga | Libraries and Learning Services, University of Auckland.
 She provides services to support and enhance the research activities of postgraduates and staff, particularly those within the Business School.

-Applications Support at New Zealand eScience Infrastructure (NeSI).
+Research Support Analyst at New Zealand eScience Infrastructure (NeSI).

 Finding it challenging to collaborate with other researchers?
 Do you want to make your research as accessible and reproducible as possible?
 Google Colab is a hosted Jupyter notebook service that allows anybody to write and execute python code through the browser, while providing access free of charge to computing resources including GPUs.
 With a robust free tier, no installation or prerequisites, and a tonne of features, Google Colab can undoubtedly help you.
 This one-hour introductory workshop will demonstrate the most important features of Google Colab.
 Some UoA-specific topics will also be covered, such as how to mount your Google Drive or Dropbox so you can utilise your datasets and have your results saved automatically.
 This workshop's final section will showcase examples of how Google Colab is being used for research and education.